SubhashMOthukuri/perplexity-2.0/README.md

 ## Overview

-Plexa is an AI-powered conversational agent that combines the power of GPT-4 with real-time web search capabilities using the TAVILY search API.
+Perplexity-2.o is an AI-powered conversational agent that combines the power of GPT-4 with real-time web search capabilities using the TAVILY search API.
 Built with LangGraph for intelligent agent creation, it delivers up-to-date, context-aware responses by streaming data from the web.
 The frontend is developed using Next.js, providing a sleek and responsive user interface.
 The entire application is containerized with Docker and deployed on the Render platform for seamless scalability.

 ## Features